car251290/myMemories/README.md

 ## Automated Deployments
 Infrastructure provisioning, setup, and deployment is fully automated with MongoDB Atlas.
 Select a cloud provider, region, instance size, memory, and additional configurations in the Cluster Builder or via the API and be on your way.

-## https request
+## HTTP Status Codes
+This page is created from HTTP status code information found at ietf.org and Wikipedia.
+Click on the category heading or the status code link to read more. for the link: https://www.restapitutorial.com/httpstatuscodes.html

 Let's imagine we wouldn't just return a result, as we do at the moment, but would act properly on the received operation instead.
 For instance, the Express server could be connected to a database that stores user entities in a user table.
 Now, when consuming the REST API as a client (e.g. cURL, browser, or also a React.js application), you could retrieve all users from the database with a HTTP GET method on the /users URI or, on the same resource, create a new user with a HTTP POST method.

-## HTTP Status Codes
-This page is created from HTTP status code information found at ietf.org and Wikipedia.
-Click on the category heading or the status code link to read more. for the link: https://www.restapitutorial.com/httpstatuscodes.html

 ## Using a React envarioment